chickenfingerwu/sh-balance-calculation/README.md

 Run ```docker compose up -d```

 # Running the program
+First, rename or copy `.env.example` to `.env` - this file contains all environment variables needed to run the program.

-First, use Docker to run Postgres or you can use your local Postgres and run the migration scripts in `src/migration/init-scripts`.
+Then, use Docker ```docker compose up -d postgres``` to run Postgres or you can use your local Postgres and run the migration scripts in `src/migration/init-scripts`.
 Note: the program is using `salary_hero` database name

 Then, run `npm run start` and the program should start running.